Hide Your Wallet: Strategic Sciences MFMDs Are Coming

 Back in April of 2024 I went to a hush-hush military event that was all about enhancing lethality for special operations forces.
 This was a range event with live fire demonstrations from all sorts of different companies ranging from small guys to the largest household-name military contractors in the world.
 We’re talking armed drones, missiles, breaching charges, gatling guns, advanced mortar technology, insane optics systems, and way, way more.

 I saw the absolute craziest stuff there…the cutting edge of lethal military technology.
-The sorts of things that couldn’t show up on th Future Weapons TV show for another few years (if that great show was still on the air).
+The sorts of things that couldn’t show up on that Future Weapons TV show for another few years (if that great show was still on the air).

 One of the things I saw was the MFMD — Multi-Function Muzzle Device — from Strategic Sciences, and it left a huge impression on me.
 I was very, very impressed.